clearytv/fy_raw_compress_3/docs/forever_yours_compression_spec.md

 Build a script, CLI tool, or drag-and-drop utility that:
 1. Accepts input files or folders
-2. Applies the above encoding
+2. Applies the above encoding using Apple’s hardware acceleration
 3. **Preserves the original filename**
 4. Optionally stores output in a user-selected or auto-structured folder